auberginehill/get-directory-size/README.md

                     <li>
                         <h5>Parameter <code>-Sort</code></h5>
                         <p>Specifies which column is the primary sort column in the HTML Directory Size Report.
 Only one column may be selected in one query as the primary column.
 If <code>-Sort</code> parameter is not defined, Get-DirectorySize will try to sort by Size.</p>
                         <p>Even when the <code>-Sort</code> parameter is used, Get-DirectorySize acts partially indepently in the background and is actively trying to sort values automatically, so that numerical values would be sorted as descending as default while text based columns would be sorted as ascending as default.
-By any means with any command or parameter combination will Get-DirectorySize probably not agree to sorting size as ascending, so effectively the <code>-Descending</code> parameter is almost exclusively left as a toggle for the text based columns.</p>
+By any means with any command or parameter combination will Get-DirectorySize probably not agree to sorting size in the HTML Directory Size Report as ascending, so effectively the <code>-Descending</code> parameter is almost exclusively left as a toggle for the text based columns.</p>
                         <p>In the HTML Directory Size Report all the headers are sortable (with the query commands) and some headers have aliases, too.
 Valid <code>-Sort</code> values are listed below along with the default order (descending or ascending).
 Please also see the Examples section for further usage examples. </p>
                         <ol>
                             <h4>Valid <code>-Sort</code> values:</h4>